rackerlabs/rackspace-how-to/content/rackspace-email/export-email-address-data-from-outlook-2013-for-windows.md

 audit_date:
 title: Export email address data from Outlook 2013 for Windows
 type: article
-created_date: '2017-09-01'
+created_date: '2019-01-02'
 created_by: William Loy
-last_modified_date: '2017-10-24'
+last_modified_date: '2019-01-02'
 last_modified_by: William Loy
 product: Rackspace Email
 product_url: rackspace-email
 ---

-This article describes how to export a copy of your email address data from Outlook 2013.
+This article describes how to export a copy of your email address data from Outlook&reg; 2013.

 ### Prerequisites